 The lead needs to be clean and bright to start with.
 If it's fairly new lead it should be solder-able without more than a scrubbing of the joints with a brass wire brush.
-However, if the lead is dull and oxidized, you should scrape the lead in the area to be soldered with the blade of a lead knife until the bright metal is revealed.
+However, if the lead is dull and oxidized, you should scrape the lead in the area to be soldered with a nail, the blade of a lead knife or other sharp edged tool until the bright metal is revealed.

-Avoid "painting" or dragging the iron.
+Avoid "painting" or dragging the iron across the joint.
 The object is to have a shiny, smooth, slightly rounded solder joint.
+Moving the iron and solder around does two things.
+It makes for a weak joint as the solder does not have the chance to become stable and so forms a "pasty" joint.
+Moving the iron around during the soldering of the joint often provides sharp points where the iron was moved quickly off the joing.
 There should be no points sticking up from the solder joint.
-If a solder joint is not satisfactory you can reflux and re-heat.
+If a solder joint is not satisfactory you can re-flux and re-heat.
 Don't apply too much solder.
 It's easier to add more solder than to remove excess.